isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [R](https://www.r-project.org/) - Very robust, huge community, lots of modules.
 [Linux, Mac, Windows]
 - [SciPy](http://www.scipy.org/) - Scientific Python.
 Growing community, also robust, advantage of huge amount of other Python modules and resources.
 Possible to chain together with other programs (e.g., GRASS) through native Python API's.
 [Linux, Mac, Windows]
 - [KNIME](https://www.knime.org/knime) - Graphical programming is easier to get into than scripting languages like R or Python.
 Large code-base, many modules for data-mining.
 Growing user-base.
 Note that this is still technically FOSS, even though the KNIME organization has some enterprise tools as well.
 [Linux, Mac, Windows]
 - [PAST](http://folk.uio.no/ohammer/past/) - Perhaps more comfortable for people used to a "spreadsheet" interface to statistics.
-Many, many more, and more robust analyses are possible in PAST than in any normal spreadsheet, however.
+Many, many, more, and more robust analyses are possible in PAST than in any normal spreadsheet, however.
 [Windows, Mac]
 - [PSPP](https://www.gnu.org/software/pspp/) - Quite literally a stand-in for SPSS.
 Not as fully functional as other solutions above, but works for basic analyses and data manipulation.
 Getting better all the time.
 [Linux, Mac, Windows]

 #### Scientific Computing IDE's
 - [Spyder](https://github.com/spyder-ide/spyder) - Excellent for scientific Python work.
 Similar to R-Studio.
 [Linux, Mac, Windows]
 - [Jupyter](http://jupyter.org/) - A different way to get into Scientific Python.
 Runs in your web-browser.
 [Linux, Mac, Windows]
-- R-Studio - The best interface for using R. [Linux, Mac, Windows]
+- [R-Studio](https://www.rstudio.com/) - The best interface for using R. [Linux, Mac, Windows]

 #### Software Development
 - [Spyder](https://github.com/spyder-ide/spyder) - Great for general Python devel too.
 [Linux, Mac, Windows]